gacallea/itn1_cluster/ITN1_CLUSTER.md

 ### Grafana ###

 Grafana is a graphing software that provides dashboards that give you a complete view of what's going on with your server and with your pool.
 It can show backward history, as long there is data to graph on.
-This is you main point of entry to monitoring.
+This is your main point of entry to monitoring.
 Grafana can talk to a number of data sources that *feed data to it*.
 You are using and have configured Prometheus to be our source of data, now it's time to bring it all together.

 #### Grafana Configuration ####